jacobwagner/container_cafe/README.md

 Supported Operating Systems
 ---------------------------
-CloudCAFE has been developed primarily in Linux and MAC environments, however, it supports installation and execution on Windows
+ContainersCAFE has been developed primarily in Linux and MAC environments, however, it supports installation and execution on Windows

 Installation